-Cape PD looking for "armed and dangerous" suspect
+Cape PD looking for 'armed and dangerous' suspect

 -

-Local News 12/20/22Gas prices higher in Southeast Missouri than other parts of state11The cost of a gallon of regular gasoline in Herculaneum, Jefferson County, Missouri, was $2.35 on Monday, Dec.
+Local News 12/20/22Gas prices higher in Southeast Missouri than other parts of state12The cost of a gallon of regular gasoline in Herculaneum, Jefferson County, Missouri, was $2.35 on Monday, Dec.
 19. In the Northeast Missouri town of Hannibal, boyhood home of Mark Twain, the pump price was even lower: $2.32.
 In Cape Girardeau, the...

 -